hylozoist/numberenc/README.md

 numberenc
 =========
 This module generalizes initial phone number encoding problem formulation in some aspects.
-I didn't make particular assumptions concerning phone mapping, insofar as symbol correctness is hard to validate without somewhat exhaustive search, but instead choose to explore pre-structured sample dictionary and, if needs be, to reconstruct it partially from phone code and then append.
+I didn't make particular assumptions concerning phone mapping, insofar as symbol correctness is hard to validate without somewhat exhaustive search.I

+Instead it appears possible to explore pre-structured sample dictionary and, if needs be, to reconstruct it partially from phone code and then append.
 I consider it lexicographically sorted with unitary structure of phone-to-code correlative appendable relationship.

-One could imagine dictionary pattern in text file "dictionary.txt" as "Phone␣CodePhrase"  with space symbol as tokens delimiter and next line marker as signifier of the end of a dictionary line.
+One can imagine dictionary pattern in text file "dictionary.txt" as "Phone␣CodePhrase"  with space symbol as tokens delimiter and next line marker as signifier of the end of a dictionary line.

-This way one could transform whole dictionary into a binary and then, after converting to list, snatch off the lines.
+This way one can transform whole dictionary into a binary and then, after converting to list, snatch off the lines.

 A single key can be associated with a lot of values in dict-type KV-list.
 Splitting complexity is linear.